albuspiroglu/cl-lib-helper/README.md

 will list more results then:

     (lib:find-syms "interface lil pure")

+The way we extract the description of any symbol is:
+"symbol-path-in-hierarchy : any description in any symbol namespace"

+This means lib-helper will search for function description, variable description, class or struct or macro description all the same, and concat them to the description.
+This gives us a powerful way to do search (or I call it a better apropos).
+For example to find any symbol with the word "structure" in its descriptions:

+    (lib:find-syms '(".*" "structure"))

 #### (lib:packages), (std:packages)
 See the list of packages, printed with some grouping.